 Action items: General User Conflicts, Visual Impact of Markers and Cages, Safety Issues, and Navigation Issues.
-To address many of these overlapping issues the group had extensive discussions at multiple previous meetings.
+To address many of these overlapping issues the group had extensive discussions at multiple meetings.

 Group Status: The group proposed a number of suggestions to modify the existing VMRC regulation that allows structures up to 12-inches in height above the bottom to be placed on existing oyster ground leases.
-Those suggestions included that the Commission modify the current on bottom structure regulation to require all leaseholders obtain either a Fisheries Management Division permit #4 or a Habitat permit (through the Joint Permit Application process) for new deployed structures, and that for existing aquaculture structures that leaseholders must obtain, within an 18-month time frame, a similar permit for continued use of structures on leases, in Virginia Beach only.
-As an alternate recommendation, if such a permit requirement is not approved then the group suggested the regulation be modified to provide some type of buffer distance from shore, through either a distance from shore, or a minimum depth of water.
+Those suggestions included that the Commission modify the current on bottom structure regulation (4 VAC 20-335-10 ET SEQ) to require all leaseholders obtain either a Fisheries Management Division General Permit #4 or a Subaqueous permit (under the Joint Permit Application process) for new deployed structures within Virginia Beach, and to require leaseholders to obtain such authorization for all currently deployed aquaculture structures within an 18-month time frame.
+In the event the Commission chooses not to implement the regulatory change recommended above, the group offered an alternate recommendation to require some type of buffer distance between the aquaculture structures and adjacent properties through either a distance from shore, or a minimum depth of water.
 The specific recommendations for each are listed below with the vote for each recommendation provided.